From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

 where $E$ will be derived below from economic assumptions.

-The second variable is \emph{economic output / production} $Y$ [US\$/a] representing the relation to wealth of a society, using the gross world product as its indicator as usual.
-We assume the economy to have a positive basic growth rate $\beta \approx 3\,\%$ [1/a] and additional climate impacts as in \cite{Kellie-Smith2011a}.
+2) The second variable is \emph{economic output} or production $Y$ [US\$/a] of the global economy.
+It thus represents the gross world product as a common indicator.
+We assume the economy to have a positive basic growth rate $\beta \approx 3\,\%$ [1/a] and additional climate impacts as in \citep{Kellie-Smith2011a}.
 As a proxy for temperature we simply use $A$, effectively assuming an infinitely fast greenhouse effect.
 Hence this terms is represented by $-\theta A Y$ where $\theta \approx 8.57\cdot 10^{-5}\, /$(GtC\,a) is a temperature sensitivity parameter chosen such that the total growth rate $\beta - \theta A$ becomes negative when $A$ exceeds the level corresponding to a global warming of $+2\,^\circ\text{C}$.
 This gives

-The third dynamical variable is the \emph{renewable energy knowledge stock} $S$ that indicates how much knowledge is available for the production of renewable energy $R$ [GJ/a = giga joule per year].
-In accordance with Wright's law (e.g., \cite{Nagy2013}) of learning-by-doing, we basically identify $S$ with the past cumulative production of renewables and thus measure it in units of [GJ].
+3) The third state variable is the \emph{renewable energy knowledge stock} $S$ that indicates how much knowledge is available for the production of renewable energy $R$ [GJ/a = giga joule per year].
+In accordance with Wright's law (e.g., \citep{Nagy2013}) of learning-by-doing, we basically identify $S$ with the past cumulative production of renewables and thus measure it in units of [GJ].
 To account for the human capital component, we additionally assume that knowledge depreciates on a characteristic time scale of $\tau_S \approx 50\,$a.
+We choose this value to be in the upper range of a typical professional life span.
 Cumulation and depreciation then give

 where $R$ will be derived below.

 Finally, to determine $E$ and $R$, we use the following simplistic economic assumptions.
 The energy demand $U$ [GJ/a] is proportional to the economic output